wangchj/allowly/README.md

 You may ask, why not just use real cash in a real wallet?
 The answer is I don't like to carry bulky cash and change with me.

-# Using the app
+# Data storage and privacy

-The app can be found at https://wangchj.github.io/allowly
+The app stores all data locally in app preferences.
+The app does not call any remote APIs and does not require network connection to work once the app is install.

-The app only has static asset files (1 html, and 1 JS file).
-There are no backend servers.
-The app stores all the data in browser local storage; so all of your data is stored on your device.
-However, Internet is required to use the app in order to get the assets.
+The data is erased after the app is uninstalled.

 # Building the app